mkudzia84/toolchanger-pspp/README.md

 - Validation/stripping of the GCode (i.e. Merlin M900, mapping of the fan ranges etc.)

 ##### Change Log

+###### 11/03/2021
+- Added a configuration for the prime towers extrusion width
+- Changed the formula which calculates E for the prime tower
+- Inverted the influence of the tool_extrusion_multiplier

 ###### 05/09/2020
 - Added heated bed temperature control.